Learnosity/learnosity-sdk-ruby/REFERENCE.md

 ### Generating UUIDs

-You will likely have to generate UUIDs.
+You will need to generate UUIDs.
 You can use the Ruby `securerandom` module for this purpose.

 ```ruby